oddbird/oddleventy/content/blog/wingingit/winging-it-26.md

 ---
 title: Cross-Browser Anchor Positioning
-sub: Anchor Positioning is availble in all browsers.
+sub: Anchor Positioning is available in all browsers.
 What's next, with Eric Meyer.
 episode: 26
 tags:
   - CSS